commschamp/comms_champion/README.md

 The main idea is to have a library (see [COMMS Library](#comms-library) below), that provide all the necessary, highly configurable C++ classes.
-The messages themselves and their fields are defined using simple declarative types and class definition statements which specify **WHAT** needs to be implemented.
+The messages themselves and their fields are defined using simple declarative statements of types and class definitions, which specify **WHAT** needs to be implemented.
 The **COMMS** library internals handle the **HOW** part.
 Thanks to the heavy use of templates and multiple meta-programming techniques, only the needed code gets generated and compiled.
 The polymorphic common interfaces are highly